-Wider Strategies (for example, related to attendance, behaviour, wellbeing) Budgeted cost: £38,000 (£6,300 CLA PP and £32,000 Covid recovery fund)
+Wider strategies (for example, related to attendance, behaviour, wellbeing)

+Budgeted cost: £38000 (£6300 CLA PP and £32000 Covid recovery)

-Activity Evidence That Supports This Approach Challenge Activity Evidence mai soppons mis Approach Number(s) Addressed Enhanced sensory regulation equipment for PP learners with enhanced sensory needs, including autism.
+Activity Evidence that supports this approach Challenge number(s) addressed Enhanced sensory regulation equipment for PP learners with enhanced sensory needs, including autism.
 We will also fund staff training.
-Observation that sensory equipment and resources are effectively being used to regulate learners.
-2, 3 and 5 Fitness equipment will be accessible at the Sargon site to support learners in the emotional support strategies to manage emotions and regulate.
+Observation that sensory equipment and resources are effectively being used to regulate learners 2, 3 & 5 Fitness equipment will be accessible at the Sargon site to support learners in the emotional support strategies to manage emotions and Reduction in suspensions and level 3 incidents across the school 1 & 3

+EDUC regulate.
 The curriculum will also allow learners to access as part of PE (as an alternative option to offsite).
-The equipment will also be able to be used as an extra-curricular club.
-Reduction in suspensions and level 3 incidents across the school.
-1 and 3 A ticket for each learner will allow them access for the full year - this includes in the holidays and as part of our social academic reward trips.
-Learners gaining cultural capital through educational visit to The Deep.
-1 and 3 Laptops will be available for learners to take home to support intervention and preparation for GCSE.
+The equipment will also be able to be used as an extra-curricular club Learner have access to extra- curricular this includes in the holiday Performing Arts, Football, Lego, GCSE revision Summer school, 1&3 Laptops will be available for learners to take home to support intervention and preparation for GCSE.
 They will also be used withing the curriculum to support ICT delivery but also to meet specific needs of learners.
 IPADs will be available for learners to take home to support intervention and preparation for GCSE.
-They will also be used withing the curriculum to support Art and ICT delivery but also to meet specific needs of learners.
-Use of ICT in curriculum and use to support studies 1,2, and 3 The summer school will allow learners to attend activities in the final week of summer term, this will support our safeguarding responsibility, build confidence for a return to school, have access to a hot meal each day as well as increase activity of the learners who attend.
-Attendance at Summer school.
-3 and 5
+They will also be used withing the curriculum to support Art & ICT delivery but also to meet specific needs of learners.
+Use of ICT in curriculum and use to support studies 1,2, & 3 The summer school will allow learners to attend activities in the final week of summer term, this will support our safeguarding responsibility, build confidence for a return to school, have access to a hot meal each day as well as increase activity of the learners who attend Attendance to Summer School 3 & 5

-Activity Evidence That Supports This Approach Challenge Number(s) Addressed Learners will be taking part in sports including Lincolnshire football league, Boccia tournaments with Northeast Lincolnshire School Sports Partnership and Quad Kids Athletics with Humber Active.
-This improves learners' self-esteem, develops their emotional needs and is in a setting specific to their SEN needs.
-Learners have all expressed they would like to start wearing school PE and football kit when representing the school.
-Attendance and representation in extracurricular activities.
-Sense of ownership and pride.
-5 Learners will use equipment at break and lunch to improve social skills and use equipment to regulate emotions.
-The equipment will be specific to the interest of the SEND learners.
-Reduction in level 3 incidents and suspensions.
-5 Clothes for CLA learners.
-Increased attendance of CLA.
-Decrease in level 3 incidents, suspensions, and physical interventions.
-Supporting wellbeing.
-3
+Learners will be taking part in sports including Lincolnshire football league, Boccia tournaments with North East Lincolnshire School Sports Partnership and Quad Kids Athletics with Humber active this improves learners self-esteem, develops their emotional needs and is in a setting specific to their SEN needs.
+Learners have all expressed they would like to start wearing school PE and football kit when representing the school Attendance and representation in extra-curricular activities 5 Learners will use equipment at break and lunch to improve social skills and use equipment to regulate emotions.
+The equipment will be specific to the interest of the SEND learners already catered for by sport equipment Reduction in level 3 incidents and suspensions 5 Clothes for CLA learners Increased attendance of CLA decrease in level 3 incidents, suspensions and physical interventions 3